jtambra/ft_printf/README.md

 # ft_printf

-###This Project consist of a recoding of the famous printf function in C language.
+<h4>This Project consist of a recoding of the famous printf function in C language</h4>
 ----

 ## How To Use